bonfire-networks/website-blog/posts/bonfire-1.0.1.md

 > Now is a good time to update your instance or discover Bonfire firsthand at [campground.bonfire.cafe](https://campground.bonfire.cafe).

 We’ve moved our main presence from indieweb.social to bonfire.cafe!
 Be sure to follow us at [**@bonfire@bonfire.cafe**](https://bonfire.cafe/@Bonfire).
 Our deep thanks go to [indieweb.social](https://indieweb.social/) for being a warm and welcoming home as we found our footing in the fediverse.
+Our old account will continue boosting posts from bonfire.cafe, so you won't miss anything during the transition.

 ## What the new release includes